rvesse/stardog-docs/src/docs/admin.html.md

 ---

-In this chapter we describe the administration of Stardog Server and Stardog databases, including how to use the various Stardog command-line programs and how to configure a Stardog Server and its databases.
-An important part of Stardog administration is security, which is discussed in a separate [chapter](../security).
+In this chapter we describe the administration of Stardog Server and Stardog databases, including the various
+Stardog command-line programs, configuration options, etc. Security is an important part of Stardog administration; it's discussed in a separate [chapter](../security).

 ## Command Line Interface